-\If you are elderly or blind, add the additional amount below to this amount.
+If you are age 65 or over or blind, add to this amount the additional amount that applies to you as shown in the next paragraph.

-Additional Amount for the Elderly or Blind.-An additional standard deduction amount of \$700 is allowed for a married individual or qualifying widow(er) who is 65 or over or blind (\$1,400 if both 65 or over and blind, \$2,800 on a joint return if both spouses are 65 or over and blind).
-An additional standard deduction amount of \$900 is allowed for an unmarried individual (single or head of household) who is 65 or over or blind (\$1,800 if both).
+Additional Amount for the Elderly or Blind.-An additional standard deduction amount of \$750 is allowed for a married individual or qualifying widow(er) who is 65 or over or blind (\$1,500 if both 65 or over and blind, \$3,000 on a joint return if both spouses are 65 or over and blind).
+An additional standard deduction amount of \$950 is allowed for an unmarried individual (single or head of household) who is 65 or over or blind (\$1,900 if both).

-Limited Standard Deduction for

-Dependents.-If you can be claimed as a dependent on another person's return, your standard deduction is the greater of (a) \$600, or (b) earned income up to the standard deduction amount plus any additional amount for the elderly or blind for your filing status.
-See Pub.
+Limited Standard Deduction for Dependents.-If you can be claimed as a dependent on another person's return, your standard deduction is the greater of (a) \$650 or (b) earned income up to the standard deduction amount plus any additional amount for the elderly or blind for your filing status.
+Refer to Pub.
 505 if you are 65 or over or blind.